 Otherwise, if predModeIntra is equal to INTRA_LT_CCLM, INTRA_L_CCLM or INTRA_T_CCLM, the corresponding intra prediction mode process specified in clause 8.4.4.2.8 is invoked with the intra prediction mode predModeIntra, the sample location ( xTbC, yTbC ) set equal to ( xTbCmp, yTbCmp ), the transform block width nTbW and height nTbH, and the reference sample array p as inputs, and the output is the predicted sample array predSamples.

-Otherwise, the corresponding intra prediction mode process specified in clause 8.4.4.2.7 is invoked with the intra prediction mode predModeIntra, the intra prediction reference line index refIdx, the transform block width nTbW, the transform block height nTbH, the reference sample width refW, the reference sample height refH, the coding block width nCbW and height nCbH, the colour component index cIdx, and the reference sample array p as inputs, and the modified intra prediction mode predModeIntra and the predicted sample array predSamples as outputs.
+Otherwise, the corresponding intra prediction mode process specified in clause 8.4.4.2.7 is invoked with the intra prediction mode predModeIntra, the intra prediction reference line index refIdx, the transform block width nTbW, the transform block height nTbH, the reference sample width refW, the reference sample height refH, the coding block width nCbW and height nCbH, the reference filter flag RefFilterFlag, the colour component index cIdx, and the reference sample array p as inputs, and the predicted sample array predSamples as outputs.

 When all of the following conditions are true, the position-dependent prediction sample filtering process specified in clause 8.4.4.2.9 is invoked with the intra prediction mode predModeIntra, the transform block width nTbW, the transform block height nTbH, the predicted samples predSamples[ x ][ y ], with x = 0..nTbW − 1, y = 0..nTbH − 1, the reference sample width refW, the reference sample height refH, the reference samples p[ x ][ y ], with x = −1, y = −1..refH − 1 and x = 0..refW − 1, y = −1, and the colour component index cIdx as inputs, and the output is the modified predicted sample array predSamples: